openspending/dpkg-uk25k/README.rst

   python build_index.py wales-office

+All the later steps can be confined to a particular publisher, dataset or resource using options.
+Use '--help' on each command for more details.

 And finally, if you want to dump the resulting spend database to spending.csv and load it into OpenSpending then you can do::

   python dump.py